tubbsd/CppCoreGuidelines/CppCoreGuidelines.md

 the rules also emphasize simplicity and the hiding of necessary complexity behind well-specified interfaces.

 Many of the rules are prescriptive.
-We are uncomfortable with rules that simply states "don't do that!" without offering an alternative.
+We are uncomfortable with rules that simply state "don't do that!" without offering an alternative.
 One consequence of that is that some rules can be supported only by heuristics, rather than precise and mechanically verifiable checks.
 Other rules articulate general principles.
 For these more general rules, more detailed and specific rules provide partial checking.